Straitjacket Fits

+Straitjacket Fits were a four-piece alternative indie rock band that formed in Dunedin, New Zealand, in 1986 and broke up in 1994.
+They released three studio albums, Hail (1988), Melt (1990), and Blow (1993), and several EPs.
+Their line-up for their first two albums consisted of Shayne Carter (vocals and guitar), John Collie (drums), David Wood (bass), and Andrew Brough (guitar and vocals).
+Brough departed the band in 1991 and was replaced for the band's final album by Mark Petersen.

-Straitjacket Fits formed in Dunedin, New Zealand in 1986 and were a prominent band in the Flying Nun label's second wave of the Dunedin sound.
+Straitjacket Fits were a prominent band in the Flying Nun label's second wave of the Dunedin sound.
+They were inducted into the New Zealand Music Hall of Fame in 2008 and have three songs in the APRA Top 100 New Zealand Songs of All Time list, "She Speeds", "Down in Splendour", and "If I Were You".

+In 2025 the film Life in One Chord was released, directed by Margaret Gordon and covers the lifespan of Straitjacket Fits.

 Biography

 Like many of their Flying Nun stable-mates, the band hailed from the southern city of Dunedin.
-They formed from the ashes of The DoubleHappys, a band comprising Shayne Carter, Wayne Elsey and John Collie.
-The tragic accidental death of Elsey saw Carter and Collie join forces with David Wood (ex-Working With Walt) in 1986 to form Straitjacket Fits.
+They formed from the remnants of The DoubleHappys, a band comprising Shayne Carter, Wayne Elsey and John Collie.
+The accidental death of Elsey saw Carter and Collie join forces with David Wood (ex-Working With Walt) in 1986 to form Straitjacket Fits.
 Andrew Brough (from The Orange) signed on the following year, adding a foil in the form of a pop sensibility to Carter's more raucous songwriting.
-From their inception, the sound of the band was marked by the seemingly incongruous but effective pairing of Carter's rough abrasive voice and strident guitar and Andrew Brough's saccharine-sweet vocals and pop hooks.
+From their inception, the sound of the band was marked by the seemingly incongruous but effective pairing of Carter's rough abrasive voice and strident guitar and Andrew Brough's sweet vocals and pop hooks.

 Pre-1990: Life in One Chord and Hail

 1987 marked the release of the band's first EP.
 Life in One Chord spent 10 weeks in the Top 50.
 Of the four songs, "She Speeds", was to become a hallmark song.
 It was later judged one of New Zealand's ten best popular songs to date.
 The edgy lead vocal (from Carter) was underpinned with a dynamic jagged guitar and stabs of strings which tumbled into a churning melodic chorus on which Brough's voice soared.
 The opposite approach was taken on "Sparkle That Shines", its gentle downbeat melody sung by Brough giving way to a chorus laced with Carter's knife-edge harmonies.

 The band left Dunedin, briefly moving to Christchurch, before making the shift to the country's main marketplace, Auckland in 1988.
 Their first album Hail was produced by Terry Moore (a former member of The Chills) and was released later that year (it would later be re-released on CD, accompanied by the four songs from Life in One Chord).
 The band's first overseas venture, to Australia, came in 1989, followed soon by a tour of Europe.
 The band were in Berlin the week the wall fell.